Coraface/Pagerank/README.md

 How to run: Download this graph --> https://snap.stanford.edu/data/web-Google.html ,
-then run make at linux terminal and then run the code using these arguements:
+then run make at linux terminal and then run the code using these arguments:
 *graph filename
 *nodes
 *threshold